 Add the eggs one at a time, mixing well after each, until it comes together in a smooth paste.

 It will be thick enough to hold its shape, but thin enough to pipe easily.

-Fit a pastry bag with a large round tip and pipe the dough into 2 1/2-inch logs.
+Fit a Decorating Bag with a large round tip and pipe the dough into 2 1/2-inch logs.
 If there are points sticking up on the ends just wet your finger and smooth them out.
 Place the sheets into the oven and bake for about 10 minutes, until they are puffy, but have little color.
 Quickly rotate the trays from top to bottom and back to front.
 They may deflate a touch, but don’t worry, they will puff again as they continue to bake.
 Bake for an additional 7 to 10 minutes or just until they start to turn golden.